Black Hole Weather Forecasting with Deep Learning: A Pilot Study: Discussion

-Our goal with this pilot project was to study the ability of DL models to learn from simulated data of spatiotemporally chaotic astrophysical systems and reproduce the behavior of these systems over time.
-We showed that the model could capture the system's spatial features while conserving well mass when trained with a large dataset consisting of flows evolved with different initial conditions.
-The model also can capture well the range of variation of the density.
-The model can simulate the accretion flow over a duration of $\sim 8 \times 10^4 M$ while conserving the mass.
-This duration corresponds to 80 dynamical times at $r=100M$ or about $5 \times 10^3$ dynamical times at $r=6M$.
-During this time, the DL model achieved a speed-up of a factor of $3 \times 10^4$ compared to regular numerical integrators for astrophysical fluid dynamics.
-This would means reducing the duration of the computations from 3 days to only 15 seconds.
-Taking these results together, they indicate that DL models offer the potential of dramatically accelerate numerical fluid dynamics simulations while conserving well mass, energy and momentum.
+Our long-term goal is quantify the ability of DL models to learn from simulated data of spatiotemporally chaotic astrophysical systems and reproduce the behavior of these systems over time.
+In this pilot project, we showed that the model could capture the overall spatial features of stable tori which are mostly dynamically stable.
+In our nowcasting tests the model seem to obey mass continuity reasonably well; in the longer-term forecasting we have had mixed results.
+The one-sim model can simulate the accretion flow over a duration of $\sim 8 \times 10^4 M$ while reproducing the broad features of mass variability.
+This duration corresponds to $0.3 t_{\rm visc}$ where $t_{\rm visc}$ is the viscous timescale at $r=400M$, the midpoint of the torus\footnote{$\Delta t = 8 \times 10^4 M$ corresponds to 80 dynamical times at $r=100M$ or about $5 \times 10^3$ dynamical times at $r=6M$}.
+In the short timescale over which we tested the multi-sim model ($0.1 t_{\rm visc}$), it failed to enforce mass continuity with hot spots near the poles where the DL model injected ten times more mass than in the target data.
+These are serious issues that deserve further investigation.